 How My Father-in-Law Disrupted the Soap Dish

-His 5 steps for designing a better version of anything.
+His 5 steps for designing a better anything.

 A few months ago, my wife and I stayed overnight at her parents’ house.
 The following morning, as I entered their shower, I noticed a bar of Irish Spring floating next to the tiled wall, as if suspended mid-air.

 That was the moment I knew my father-in-law had achieved a goal he set three years earlier: designing a muck-less soap holder.